tgenman/STEM_vault/notes/math/sets/Disjoint set.md

 TARGET DECK: math::set
 START
 math_complex
-TITLE: Sets are disjoint
+FRONT: Sets are disjoint
-DESCRIPTION:  if no two of them share a common element
+BACK:  if no two of them share a common element
 FORMULA:
 ADDITIONAL:
 ID: 1705513882724